 Illegal Fishing & Over-fishing

 Illegal fishing has a dramatic long-term economic and environmental impacts as well (page 578).
 Fishing without a license and businesses engaged in over-fishing by exceeding their quota exploit local resources and can exceed the sustainability of wild fish populations.
 Deep sea fishing is often restricted to internationally agreed upon exclusive economic zones or a nation’s territorial waters (page 1), but poachers illegally fish outside of their registered area or over-fish in their own territory.
-This creates a dramatic decrease in future yields over the long term (page 580) and impacts the economic viability of deep-water fishing as a business.
-Exotic fish and turtles are also targeted by commercial poachers who then sell the fish to legitimate pet fish stores and street vendors.
-All of these fishing practices detract from legal, regulated businesses and can result in consumers potentially purchasing unsafe and illegally acquired products.
+This creates a dramatic decrease in future yields over many years (page 580) and impacts the economic viability of deep-water fishing as a business.
+Exotic fish and turtles are also targeted by commercial poachers who then sell them to legitimate pet fish stores and street vendors.
+All of these practices detract from legal, regulated businesses and can trick consumers into purchasing potentially unsafe and illegally acquired products.

 Career Poachers & Organized Crime